Wi-Fi 8: Distributed-tone resource units

 Distributed-tone Resource Units (DRUs) use a separate OFDM tone plan with distributed OFDM subcarriers.

 Specifically, while a regular resource unit spans a continuous subset of subcarriers, each DRU spreads its tones across the entire available distribution bandwidth.

 This feature helps to overcome regulatory power spectral density limitations, which are defined in terms of narrow bandwidth pieces, thus achieving higher transmission power across a wider bandwidth for multiple stations in uplink transmissions.

 This feature supports distribution bandwidths of 20 MHz, 40 MHz, and 80 MHz.

 Additional MCS values

 Wi-Fi 8 introduces four new Modulation and Coding Scheme values to provide finer granulation between existing MCS levels, improving link adaptation accuracy and transmission rates by 5–30% depending on channel conditions.

 Quality of service enhancements

 High Priority Enhanced Distributed Channel Access (HIP EDCA) and TXOP Preemption mechanisms are designed to reduce long-tail latency for time-sensitive applications such as gaming, video conferencing, and real-time communications.

 In-Device Coexistence

 In-Device Coexistence (IDC) mechanisms improve coordination between Wi-Fi and other wireless technologies such as Bluetooth, Zigbee, and Ultra-wideband within the same device, reducing interference and improving overall performance.

+AI Offload

+In March 2026, IEEE 802.11 approved the formation of an AI Offload Study Group, tasked with developing a Project Authorization Request for a future amendment that would allow Wi-Fi access points and other Wi-Fi-enabled edge devices to accept and execute compute-intensive AI inference workloads on behalf of nearby devices, such as AI-enabled smart glasses and robotic systems requiring low-latency access to compute resources.
+This work is separate from, but running in parallel to, the 802.11bn amendment itself, and reflects early discussions toward a subsequent generation sometimes referred to as Wi-Fi 9.

 Development timeline

 The 802.11bn Task Group was formed in May 2021.
-The standard follows the typical IEEE development cycle of approximately 6–7 years.
-Key milestones include:
+Development milestones include: